cpp-testing/GUnit/README.md

   [----------] Global test environment set-up.
   [----------] 1 tests from Calc Addition
   [ RUN      ] Calc Addition.Add two numbers
+  [    Given ] I have created a calculator with value 0         # CalcSteps.cpp:10
   [    Given ] I have entered 20 into the calculator            # CalcSteps.cpp:12
   [    Given ] I have entered 30 into the calculator            # CalcSteps.cpp:14
   [     When ] I press add                                      # CalcSteps.cpp:16